HP OfficeJet Pro 9015e All-in-One Printer · โ˜… 4.4 Top Pick Inkjet AIO Check price on Amazon →

 Weight10.4 kg

-Should you buy the HP OfficeJet Pro 9015e All-in-One Printer?
+HP OfficeJet Pro 9015e All-in-One Printer FAQs

-Is the HP OfficeJet Pro 9015e worth $269 in 2026?+
+Is the HP OfficeJet Pro 9015e worth the price in 2026?

 Yes if you need color, scanning, and an ADF in one box.
 After 7 months and 5800 pages, we logged a strong color-PPM number, a reliable 35-sheet ADF, and clean duplex behavior.
 The catch is HP+.
 The standard cartridge cost per page is high.
 If you print more than 100 color pages a month, the [Epson EcoTank ET-2800](/reviews/epson-ecotank-et-2800) is the cheaper long-term answer.

-What does HP+ enrollment actually require?+
+What does HP+ enrollment actually require?

 HP+ enrollment requires a permanent connection to HP servers and locks the printer to genuine HP cartridges only.
 Third-party and refilled cartridges are blocked.
 In return you get 6 months of bonus Instant Ink, an extra year of warranty, and Smart Security update delivery.
 If you want third-party cartridges, do not enroll, but you will lose the bonus ink.

-OfficeJet Pro 9015e vs Epson EcoTank ET-2800, which should I buy?+
+OfficeJet Pro 9015e vs Epson EcoTank ET-2800, which should I buy?

 Pick the HP if you need an ADF and faster printing.
 The 9015e prints 18.6 PPM color vs roughly 5 PPM on the ET-2800.
 Pick the EcoTank if cost per page is the priority and you only need a flatbed scanner.
 EcoTank cost per page is roughly 14x cheaper than HP standard cartridges.

-How well does the ADF handle tax documents?+
+How well does the ADF handle tax documents?

 We ran 240 tax-document pages through the 35-sheet ADF in 6 batches across the 7-month test.
 Zero misfeeds, zero double-feeds, and the duplex auto-scan caught both sides cleanly.
 Scan quality at 300 DPI is fine for any office document but loses fine print on receipts smaller than 4 inches wide.

-📅 Update log
+Update log